xasopheno/weresocool/README.md

 A language for binaural, microtonal composition built in Rust.

-Make cool sounds.
-Impress your friends/pets/plants.
+**Make cool sounds.
+Impress your friends/pets/plants.**

 ![WereSoCool](https://raw.githubusercontent.com/xasopheno/weresocool/master/imgs/application.png)

 WereSoCool is a programming language for composing microtonal music geometrically.
 This language doesn't assume familiarity with either microtonal music or computer programming, but experience with either will certainly help.
-I recommend starting with the tutorials and when you feel sufficiently confident, just try making some cool things.
+I recommend starting with the tutorials and when you feel sufficiently confident,  try to make some cool things.
 There's no better way to learn than to make stuff.

 ## Listen: